 To calculate the Daily Operational Gas Quantity, the Operator uses, in particular, the following:

-Α) Meassured data of Operational Gas Quantity per Day, especially for the consumption of Natural Gas for operating the equipment of the Transmission System.
+Α) Measured data of Operational Gas Quantity per Day, especially for the consumption of Natural Gas for operating the equipment of the Transmission System.

 B) Estimates on a daily basis of the Operational Gas Quantity, , especially for losses in measuring devices and pressure control equipment.

 C) Estimates on a monthly basis of the Operational Gas Quantity,.
-In this case, the allocation per Day of the estimated monthly Operational Gas Quantity taken into consideration by the Operator for the calculation of the Daily Operational Gas Quantity is calculated proportionaly to the Transmitted Natural Gas Quantities, per day, of all Users.
+In this case, the allocation per Day of the estimated monthly Operational Gas Quantity taken into consideration by the Operator for the calculation of the Daily Operational Gas Quantity is calculated proportionally to the Transmitted Natural Gas Quantities, per day, of all Users.

 The Operator is obliged to publish on a monthly basis data for the Natural Gas Quantity injected into the NNGTS per Entry Point for Operational Gas offsetting purposes.